Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.4 Performance requirements

-How often the position of the rocket is updated on the map
+How often the position of the rocket is updated on the map<br>
+No 'go' given on failure probabilities of greater than X%

 See 9.5.13. for most systems this will be around one page.
 Hardware projects also see section 9.4.6.